-Note that it is not enough to just to state that there are only finite number of threads created in the state $s' \otimes s$.
-Instead, we need to put a bound on the Create events for all valid states after s.
+Note that it is not enough to just to state that there are only finite number of threads created up until a single state s' @ s after s.
+Instead, we need to put this bound on the Create events for all valid states after s.
+This ensures that no matter which "future" state is reached, the number of Create-events is finite.
+This bound BC is assumed with respect to all future states es @ s of s, not just a single one.